 When someone consumes alcohol and then causes an Alaska car accident that leads to serious injuries or even to fatalities, that person will likely be arrested and charged with very serious crimes that could lead to significant prison terms.
 However, people who have been injured or family members of those who have been killed can still take another form of action by way of filing Alaska personal injury lawsuits against those responsible for these losses.
 These lawsuits can lead to awards of damages that compensate plaintiffs for losses.

 If you or someone you love has been injured or worse by a drunk driver, you need to seek the help of Alaska accident lawyers who have been fighting for the rights of those harmed for many years.
-Contact Barber & Banker today to schedule a free initial consultation.
+Contact Barber and Associates, LLC today to schedule a free initial consultation.

 |< Prev||Next >|